darbinreyes/subparprogrammer/C/euclid/README.md

 > "A study of program structure had revealed that programs —even alternative programs for the same task and with the same mathematical content— can differ tremendously in their intellectual manageability.
 A number of rules have been discovered, violation of which will either seriously impair or totally destroy the intellectual manageability of the program."

+> "In this connection it might be worth-while to point out that the purpose of abstracting is not to be vague, but to create a new semantic level in which one can be absolutely precise."

 - Edsger W. Dijkstra

 I will use the following as a reference for the propositions: